 Kids like avocados cut into small chunks or mashed into a simple guacamole.
-If you have finicky eaters, the trick to getting them to eat guacamole is to add only a dash of salt to the mashed avocado and nothing else.
-In general, kids don’t like to pick through tiny pieces of food that they cannot clearly see or identify.
+If you have finicky eaters, try adding a dash of salt to the mashed avocado and nothing else.

 A sure way to excite their enthusiasm about eating avocados is to have them create their own guacamole.
-Kids, especially boys, love the action of mashing avocados.
+Kids love the action of mashing avocados.
 Put the avocados into an oversized bowl and let your child loose with a potato masher.
 Pre-measure the salt or add the salt yourself to prevent over salting.

 How do you know when an avocado is perfectly ripe?
 It should be firm to the touch except for the very bottom of the fruit where it has a tiny flat spot.
 This spot should be impressionable when gently pressed with your thumb.
 If an avocado is soft all over or dented, the fruit is beyond it’s prime and might be stringy or have brown spots on the flesh.